Washington-University/cifti-matlab/ft_cifti/README.md

-MATLAB code for reading and writing CIFTI files
+NOTE: This folder contains legacy code, and is not recommended
 ===============================================

-NOTE:  The code available in this directory has known behaviors that are problematic when using fMRI CIFTI data processed with HCP templates.
-For fMRI CIFTI data, we recommend and provide support for using the code in the root of this repository, or legacy ciftiopen/ciftisave/ciftisavereset (available at https://wiki.humanconnectome.org/display/PublicData/HCP+Users+FAQ, FAQ #2, option II).
+The code available in this directory has known behaviors that are problematic when using fMRI CIFTI data processed with HCP templates.
+For fMRI CIFTI data, we recommend and provide support for using the code in the root of this repository, or legacy ciftiopen/ciftisave/ciftisavereset (available at [the HCP-Users FAQ](https://wiki.humanconnectome.org/docs/HCP%20Users%20FAQ.html), FAQ #2, option II).

-This repository contains a subset of the MATLAB code from the FieldTrip and the SPM toolboxes.
-It should allow MATLAB users and developers to integrate the CIFTI file format in their analysis pipelines, using the data and tools of the Human Connectome Project (HCP).
+This legacy folder contains an old subset of the MATLAB code from the FieldTrip and the SPM toolboxes.
+It exists for users that developed their code arount the v1 version of this repository, and is not recommended for new users of fMRI CIFTI data.

 See http://www.humanconnectome.org for details on the HCP.